Adoree Villany Pain Dance

 Prostitution History: Baltimore’s Shocking Hidden Sex Trade in 1916

-This is drawn from my book Prostitution and Illicit Sex in Baltimore: Commercialized Vice, Report of the Maryland Vice Commission, 1916.
 Revised March 26, 2025 I came across a brothel scandal while researching my historical mystery novel, Into the Suffering City, set in 1909 Baltimore.
 The Maryland Vice Commission exposed the scandal in 1916.
-The…
+The Commission conducted considerable research into prostitution as it existed in pre-World War I Baltimore and prepared several reports.
+But, for reasons…